bartverdonck/Sitecore-Forms-Extensions/README.md

 ## What
 ### 1.5
 - *ShowFormPage*, custom submit action: With this submit action you set the page in your form that needs to be displayed after a succesfull submit.
-This is usefull when you don't want to redirect to a seperate thank you page but replace the form with a thank you message after submit.
+This is usefull when you don't want to redirect to a seperate thank you page but replace the form with a thank you message after submit. (http://onelittlespark.bartverdonck.be/inline-thank-you-message-on-sitecore-forms/) [More info can be found here]
 - *RawHTML*, custom field: The content entered in the Raw HTML field is rendered on the page as pure html without escaping.
 This can be usefull to add small inline javascript snippets or other custom html.
 In combination with the ShowFormPage, this can be used to trigger a datalayer event to track that the form was submitted.
 - *HiddenField*, custom field: Use this field to add an input type hidden on the form.
 This can be usefull when you want to send additional info to your analytics datalayer.
 This field also supports the databinding functionality and is thus able to send some xDB profile information to the client.
 - *Date Timespan Validator*, custom validator: With this validator you can compare the entered date with the current datetime.
 The package contains implementations to check wether a date is in the present or the past.
 It also contains a validator to check someones age entered through the datepicker.